iampeterbanjo/iampeterbanjo.com/README.md

 ### 7. Pay down debts

-I want to keep this site running over a a few years (2+) and technical debt is what makes it harder to make changes over time.
+I want to keep this site running over a few years (5+) and technical debt is what makes it harder to make changes over time.
 They should be paid down and in order to do this -

 - Keep concepts and abstractions simple
 - Have test coverage above 90%
 - Refactor frequently
 - Ship often to keep code in working state

-### 8. Architecture Decision Records
+### 8. Reflect on decisions

-Documenting significant architecture decisions will help in reflection and learning from previous iterations.
+Journaling and documenting significant architecture decisions will help in reflection and learning from previous iterations.
 [Learn more][adr]

 #### [ADR Table of Contents][adr-toc]